 However, in terms of charging, lead-acid batteries have a significantly lower battery life in comparison to their lithium-ion counterparts, with an average lifespan of 1,500 cycles.
 For this reason, if your operation requires maximum availability — with minimum time for charging breaks — it is worth considering other solutions.

 It is also important to note that wet-cell batteries such as lead-acid can degrade by as much as 32% during the course of their lifetime.
 Therefore scheduling in regular maintenance must be factored into your operation.
-Having said this, water topping can easily be done manually, and the batteries are easy to place.
+Having said this, water topping can easily be done manually, and the batteries are easy to replace.
 They are also particularly well suited to working in extreme cold weather conditions.

 If your business is committed to opting for the most economical option, then we would recommend adapting your existing shift patterns to facilitate more frequent battery charging.

 Lithium-ion: shaping the future for 24/7 operations